RitikSharma02/SkySight/README.md

 ![Screenshot_1708746348](https://github.com/RitikSharma02/SkySight/assets/68990636/570ed1be-8f08-43c5-a02c-dc201f4d02a1)

 Contributing:
 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.

-Contributing:
-Contributions are welcome!
-If you'd like to contribute to this project, fork the repository.
+If you'd like to contribute to this project, fork the repository. :)